sb8244/pow_starter_pack/README.md

 You should also startup the user consumer if you want to see the SSO flow in action.

+## Sent Emails

+You can view sent emails (in-memory only) at http://idp.localhost.development:4000/sent_emails.
+Use this to confirm any created users.

+## OAuth Login

+You can create a GitHub app to test out OAuth connection.
+The SalesLoft one is just there to see how Assent works with custom OAuth providers.
+Update `config/dev.secret.exs` to include your sensitive environment variables.
+It's not version-controlled.

 # User Consumer

 There is an included sub-project that implements the consumer side of SSO.
 It has code for both server-server